KyojinsAnidex/Anidex/README.md

 We would also like to express our heartiest gratitude to our project supervisor **[Mr. Mohammad Tawhidul Hasan Bhuiyan](https://cse.buet.ac.bd/faculty_list/detail/tawhid)** for the very important guidances and suggestions he gave us throughout the project.

 We would like to give our heartfelt thanks to **[Sihat Afnan](https://github.com/AfnanCSE98)** vaiya for his guidance starting the project and his help throughout the term.
 Without his starting pointers, we would not have managed to complete the project at all.

+We are very much grateful to **[Razin Reaz](https://github.com/RazinReaz/)** vaiya for his team's awesome **[anime database project]( https://github.com/RazinReaz/my-anime-list)**.
+It was this work that inspired us first to try and create a fan-made anime database.
+He also helped us getting our project started with valuable advices.

 A special shoutout to **[this cat](https://github.com/Siam11651)** for helping us out anytime we needed.
 Check out his **[project](https://github.com/ePathshala-org)**, dude is one of the only two backend guys out of roughly 60 to use **CPP 🤲** in backend.
 Thanks man!